nikhil-thakkar/react-native-patch/readme.md

 # React-Native-Patch CLI
-This CLI helps in removing the friction involved in configuring the metro bundler port, which is hard coded to 8081 in ract-native cli, may be blocked for some reasons on your machine.
+This CLI helps in removing the friction involved in configuring the metro bundler port, currently hard coded to __8081__ in react-native-cli, which may be blocked/in-use for some reasons on your machine.

 Though there are options available to overcome this for e.g react-native-port-patcher, but still require extra effort as a developer.

 ## Pre-requisites
     Requires React Native CLI to be installed.
+    (npm install -g react-native-cli)

 ## Install
     npm install -g react-native-patch

-## Usage

 ## Sample Usage
     react-native-patch init AwesomeProject -p 9099